RoUS/rubygem-methodicate/README.md

 Installation
 ------------

-    $ sudo gem install chained
+    $ sudo gem install methodicate

 Usage
 -----

-     require('chained')
+     require('methodicate')

-     chained_object = Chained.new(raw_object)
+     methodicated_object = Methodicate.new(raw_object)

 License
 -------

-The Chained gem is Open Source and distributed under the Apache V2 licence.
+The Methodicate gem is Open Source and distributed under the Apache V2 licence.
 Please see the LICENCE file included with this software.